diderote/LSF-RNAseq/README.md

  - If there is a package error, try removing the version of that package the threw the error from the .yml file and try again.

 4. ADDITIONAL SETUP:
-	- For use of contamination screen (fastq screen):
+	- For use of the contamination screen (fastq screen):
 		- generate the relevant bowtie2 indices and add the path were indicated in options_files/fastq_screen.conf. (many premade by illumina at https://support.illumina.com/sequencing/sequencing_software/igenome.html)
 		- unhash relvant lines before each desired DATABASE
 		- cp fastq_screen.conf ~/miniconda3/envs/RNAseq/share/fastq-screen-0.11.3-0/